fsamuel011/Bidirectional-visitor-counter/README.md

 *A circuit simulation using the [Falstad Circuit Simulator Applet](https://www.falstad.com/circuit/).
 You can test the simulation [here](https://tinyurl.com/2f6r9hfl).*

-I made some circuit alterations for the Falstad simulation, given the constraints of its implementation on Intel Quartus Prime.
+Given the constraints of its implementation on Intel Quartus Prime, circuit adjustments were made for the Falstad simulation.

-- I directly connected two switches to my D flip flops to test my inputs for both directions.
-On the breadboard, IR receiver and emitter diodes were wired and debounced to detect movement and produce clean edges on signals.
-- After each D flip flop, 8 logic outputs were shown to display the number of people who have passed in either direction separately.
+I directly connected two switches to my D flip flops to test my inputs for both directions.
+IR receiver and emitter diodes were instead wired and debounced on the breadboard to detect movement and produce clean edges on signals.
+I also added 8 logic outputs after each D flip flop for the simulation to display the number of people who have passed in either direction separately.
 This was not done on the breadboard circuit.

-- JKFFs are used in the simulation for both frequency counters.
-In reality, master slave JKFFs must be used to account for the race around condition and uncontrolled toggling in normal JKFFs.
-- The simulation's 7 segment displays automatically use hex digits to count up to FF in hexadecimal (255 in decimal).
-In reality, the LEDs in each common anode 7-segment display will need to be custom coded to display up to 99 in decimal.
+The simulation's 7 segment displays automatically use hex digits to count up to FF in hexadecimal (255 in decimal).
+In reality, the LEDs in each common anode 7-segment display had to be custom coded using AHDL on Quartus in order to display up to 99 in decimal.
+In addition, JK flip flops are used in the simulation for both frequency counters.
+In the Quartus block diagram, master slave JK flip flops were used to account for the race around condition and uncontrolled toggling in normal JK flip flops.